 '''

+not exist return null or empty string.

+@exception EntryNotFoundException if groupSecurityName does not exist.

-@exception CustomRegistryException if there is any registry specific
+Oexception CustomRegistryException if there is any registry specific

 problem

 @exception RemoteException as this extends java.rmi.Remote

 /

-public List getUniqueGroupIds(String uniqueUserId)
+public String getGroupDisplayName(String groupSecurityName)

 throws EntryNotFoundException,

 CustomRegistryException,

 RemoteException;

 /

-Returns the name for a group given its unique ID.
+Returns the unique ID for a group.

+Oparameter groupSecurityName the name of the group.

+@return the unique ID of the group.
+The unique ID for